Richardson Memorial Hall

 Renovation

-Richardson Memorial Hall's renovation started in Fall 2021 with the school planning to host classes in Spring 2025, provided that remaining work on the building proceeds as scheduled.
+Richardson Memorial Hall underwent a full renovation from Fall 2021 - Spring 2025.
 To learn more about the renovation project, visit our Renovation FAQ page and scroll below to the Related links.

 RELATED

-As tours began at the RMH site, TuSA documented faculty, staff, students and members of the Broadmoor and Tulane project team.
+As tours began at the RMH site, TuSABE documented faculty, staff, students and members of the Broadmoor and Tulane project team.
 See photos on our Flickr page and a video on YouTube.

 Richardson Memorial Hall is gearing up for a renovation that promises to bring the school to the next level of architecture and design education.